ScorpionXII/project-retroshop/README.md

 Getting Started
 ---------------
 Retroshop born as idea to implements the final project for the IronHack Bootcamp April-June 2017.
-Its a website specilized in the retro video game consoles, accessories etc...
+It's a website specialized in the retro video game consoles, accessories etc...

 Why?